tigerhawkvok/atacseq-helper/README.md

 - Linuxbrew: http://linuxbrew.sh/
 - Homebrew: https://brew.sh/

+You must also have Java 1.5 or later installed (most Linux and Mac boxes do.)

-The script `install-dependencies.sh` assumes you have that available.
+The script `install-dependencies.sh` assumes you have those dependencies available and will fail without them.

 ## Setup